 These fees are collected whenever a new residential development is constructed.
 Clark County first established these fees to purchase new park property in 1991, and then re-established them to pay for park development and acquisition starting in 1996.
 By law the revenue collected by park impact fees can only spent on park acquisition or development.
 It cannot be used for park maintenance or on other programs like roads or public safety.

-Park Impact Fees are collected and spent within ten specific Park Improvement Districts located within the city of Vancouver and the unincorporated urban area of Clark County.
-The fees collected in a particular district are also spent within that same district.
+Park impact fees are collected and spent within 10 park districts within the city of Vancouver and the unincorporated urban area of Clark County.
+The fees collected in a particular district are spent within that same district.
 Some of these districts cross city/county lines.
-The state requires that all Park Impact Fees be spent within six years, or be refunded to developers.
+The state requires park impact fees be spent within 10 years or be refunded to property owners.

 The Real Estate Excise Tax